Daniel Reynaud: Early life and secondary teaching career

 Reynaud was born in Armidale, New South Wales in 1958 shortly after his parents emigrated from France.
 His father Jean (John) Reynaud was for some years a Lecturer in French at Avondale College from which Daniel Reynaud obtained his teaching degree in History and English in 1979.
-He taught secondary History and English at Longburn Adventist College, Auckland Adventist High School and Rosmini College between 1980-1991.
+He taught secondary History and English at Longburn Adventist College, Auckland Adventist High School and Rosmini College between 1980–1991.

 Tertiary career

 In 1992, Reynaud began lecturing at Avondale University in the field of media and English.
 In 2003, he shifted his teaching focus primarily to history.
 He was a founding Associate Professor of Avondale when the rank was introduced in 2009, in the same year winning an Australian Learning & Teaching Council Citation for Outstanding Contributions to Student Learning, particularly for his innovative use of tabletop wargaming to teach the World Wars at university level.
 He was appointed Dean of the Faculty of Arts in 2010, and of the Faculty of Arts & Theology in 2011, a position he retained until 2013.
 In 2017, he was Visiting Professor at Southern Adventist University in Chattanooga, Tennessee in the United States.
-He was promoted to Professor in 2019.
+He was promoted to Professor in 2019, and made Emeritus Professor upon retiring in 2023.